TheN1NJ4LL0/WorldEdit-Build-Menu/README.md

 #### **Smooth Tool (Wooden Hoe)**

-The smooth tool is used to smooth terrain and remove rough edges.
+The smooth tool is used to smooth terrain and remove rough edges at your crosshair location.

 **How to get it:**
 ```bash